2010–11 Vancouver Canucks season: Playoffs

 The Vancouver Canucks were the first team in the NHL to clinch a berth in the playoffs.
 Two weeks later, they clinched their division on March 16.

 The win earned them their fourth Northwest Division title in five years, thus guaranteeing them home ice advantage in the first round of the Stanley Cup playoffs.
 This was the fastest the team had clinched a playoff spot in franchise history.
 The team earned the top seed in the Western Conference on March 29 and the Presidents' Trophy two days later, guaranteeing home ice advantage throughout the playoffs.

-The Canucks opened their post-season schedule with a series against the defending Stanley Cup champion Chicago Blackhawks.
-This was the third time the two teams played in the playoffs in consecutive years with the Blackhawks winning the first two, both in six games.
-Vancouver won the opening three games of the series before Chicago responded to force a game seven.
-Alexandre Burrows scored the winning goal in overtime to clinch the series victory.
+The Canucks opened their post-season schedule with a series against the eighth-seeded and defending Stanley Cup champion Chicago Blackhawks.
+This was the third time the two teams played in the playoffs in consecutive years with the Blackhawks winning the first two, both in the second round in six games.
+Vancouver won the opening three games of the series before Chicago responded by winning the next three games to force a game seven.
+Alexandre Burrows scored the winning goal in game 7 in overtime on Blackhawks' goaltender Corey Crawford to clinch the 2–1 victory in the game and 4–3 series victory.

-Vancouver moved on to play the Nashville Predators in the second round of the playoffs.
-It is the first time the two teams have met in the playoffs.
-Vancouver won the first game before Nashville evened up the series at one.
-Vancouver won both games in Nashville, Game 3 3–2 in overtime on a Ryan Kesler deflection goal, and 4–2 in Game 4.
-The series returned to Vancouver for Game 5, where the Predators staved off elimination, beating the Canucks 4–3.
-Forward Joel Ward scored two goals, including the game winner.
-The Canucks won the series 4–2 after a 2–1 victory in Game 6.
+Vancouver moved on to play the fifth-seeded Nashville Predators in the second round of the playoffs.
+It is the first time the two teams had met in the playoffs.
+Vancouver won the first game before Nashville won game two to even up the series at one.
+Vancouver won both games in Nashville, Game 3 3–2 in overtime on a Ryan Kesler deflection goal and 4–2 in Game 4, respectively.
+The series returned to Vancouver for Game 5 with the Canucks having a 3–1 series lead, where the Predators staved off elimination by beating the Canucks 4–3 and Predators' forward Joel Ward scored two goals, including the game winner to force a game six.
+The Canucks won the series 4–2 after a 2–1 victory in Game 6 in Nashville to clinch their first Western Conference Final appearance since 1994.

-The Canucks played the San Jose Sharks for the first time ever in the Western Conference Final after San Jose eliminated the Detroit Red Wings in Game 7.
-Vancouver prevailed in five games with a double overtime goal scored by Kevin Bieksa to send the Canucks to the Stanley Cup Finals for the third time in franchise history and the first time since 1994.
+The Canucks played the second-seeded San Jose Sharks for the first time ever in the Western Conference Final after San Jose eliminated the third-seeded Detroit Red Wings in Game 7.
+Vancouver prevailed in five games with a double overtime goal scored by defenceman Kevin Bieksa in Game 5 in Vancouver to send the Canucks to the Stanley Cup Final for the third time in franchise history and the first time since 1994.